Kevin Cohee

 Kevin Cohee (/ˈkoʊhiːˈ/ born October 20, 1957) is an American multi-millionaire business executive.
-He is Chairman and CEO of One United Bank, the largest Black owned bank and the first Black owned internet bank in America.
-He has held this position since 1996.
+Since 1996, he has been the co-founder, chairman, and chief executive officer of One United Bank, the largest black-owned bank and the first black-owned internet bank in America.

-Early life
+Early life and education

 Cohee was born in Kansas City, Missouri, to African-American parents.
 He never met his father, and his mother died due to an allergic reaction to penicillin when he was six years old.
 Cohee was raised by his uncle, Richard Carr, a pediatric dentist in Boston.

-Education

 Cohee graduated from Harvard Law School with a Juris Doctor degree.
 He also holds a Master of Business Administration and a Bachelor of Arts degree from the University of Wisconsin; where he was a 4-year letterman in football.

 Career

-Salomon Brothers

-Cohee obtained his M.B.A. from the University of Wisconsin and his J.D. degree from Harvard in 1985.
-He became an investment banker at Salomon Smith Barney shortly after.
+Following university, Cohee became an investment banker at Salomon Smith Barney.

-Military Professional Services

-In 1989, Cohee and his colleague Terri Williams acquired Military Professional Services, Inc. (MPS), a 29-year-old company that marketed Visa and MasterCard credit cards to military personnel.
-Cohee built MPS into a profitable company, establishing a $40,000,000 portfolio with over 20,000 customers.

-He sold Military Professional Services to First Chicago Corp in 1991.
+In 1989, Cohee and his colleague and wife, Teri Williams, acquired Military Professional Services, Inc. (MPS), a 29-year-old company that marketed Visa and MasterCard credit cards to military personnel.
+Cohee and Williams built MPS into a profitable company, establishing a portfolio with over 20,000 customers.
+They sold Military Professional Services to First Chicago Corp in 1991.

-OneUnited Bank

-In 1995, Cohee acquired majority controlling interest in Boston Bank of Commerce, one of the four unifying banks that established OneUnited Bank.
-He was elected chairman and CEO the following year.
+In 1995, Cohee acquired majority controlling interest in Boston Bank of Commerce.
+In the next couple of years they would purchase three more banks and consolidated them into OneUnited, an institution focused on empowering Black Americans.
+He was elected chairman and CEO the following year; and Williams serves as president and COO.
 The bank has offices in Miami and Los Angeles.

-Business Ventures

-BankBlack X

-On October 7, 2019, Cohee and COO, Terri Williams, announced BankBlack X: A nationwide plan to close the racial wealth gap.
+On October 7, 2019, Cohee and Williams announced BankBlack X: A nationwide plan to close the racial wealth gap.
 Its goal is to "Galvanize the community to share the truth about Black people and money, and make financial literacy a core value of the Black community."
+As of 2025, OneUnited had helped finance almost $1 billion in communities with low-to-medium income.